Greater Good Science Center

-The Greater Good Science Center (GGSC) is a center located at the University of California, Berkeley.
+The Greater Good Science Center (GGSC) is a research center located at the University of California, Berkeley.

 Introduction

 The center was founded by Dacher Keltner in 2001, with a donation from UC Berkeley alumni Thomas and Ruth Hornaday following the death of their daughter from cancer.
 Based at the University of California, Berkeley, it sponsors scientific research into social and emotional well-being.
 The center draws upon academic fields such as psychology, sociology, education, economics, and neuroscience in its research.
 It publishes an online magazine, Greater Good; a podcast, The Science of Happiness; the Greater Good in Action website; and classes and events.
+The Greater Good Science Center (GGSC) is generally considered a credible source that works to bridge the gap between scientific research and the general public.
+While its mission is focused on promoting well-being, compassion, and a thriving society, its programs, particularly the "Bridging Differences" initiative, aim to present research on how to reduce political polarization and foster constructive dialogue across the political spectrum.